 The dropping off point marked the start of this epic adventure.
 And 10 minutes in we were trekking in streams of water, sliding down slippery rock slides and jumping off adrenaline pumping cliffs and floating down canyon rivers.
 This was pretty much a non stop excitement for the following few hours.

 Besides the one massive canyoneering trip, most days we wandered off to loads of other waterfalls.
 Some were worth the trip while others didn’t really live up to what we expected.
 Still it was worthwhile to be out chasing waterfalls.
 You can find more about our favourite falls in the area on our Cebu post.
 This will be published shortly.

 One day, in mid afternoon we thought of reaching Osmena peak.
 The intention was to get there and watch the sun setting over an epic view of jagged mountain tops.
 Our trip didn’t go to plan which was a good thing.

-We had so much experiences in Cebu.
-I don’t know which to say is best since all are unique in there own way.
-But top 3 are Canyoneering, the sardines run and Osmena peak did offer a glimpse of the view which is nothing short of amazing.
+We had so many experiences in Cebu.
+I don’t know which to say is best since all are unique in their own way.
+But the top 3 are Canyoneering, the sardines run and Osmena peak did offer a glimpse of the view which is nothing short of amazing.

 >>Do you want to know more about amazing places in Asia?
 Subscribe to our e-mail list and receive itineraries, guides, and useful tips to plan your wonderful trip!!